 Working to counter exploitation

-BECTU members were instrumental in the 2005 TV Wrap campaign which highlighted the exploitation - and particularly of young people -working in television production.
+BECTU members were instrumental in the 2005 TV Wrap campaign which highlighted the exploitation - particularly of young people - working in television production.
 The campaign highlighted the extent to which a significant number of employers were abusing work experience.

 The TV Wrap campaign succeeded in putting pressure on the industry to rethink its attitude to prolonged periods of unpaid work.
-As a result, a new set of guidelines, the Work Experience Guidelines, was introduced in 2007 to protect people from exploitation.
-This document is also available to download from this page.
+As a result, a new set of guidelines on work experience was introduced in 2007.
+(These guidelines have been updated in the interim; see below for the latest version).

-However, whilst TV Wrap was critical in exposing poor industry practice, some employers continue to exploit new entrants.
-In October 2009 BECTU met with representatives from the Department for Business, Innovation and Skills and Her Majesty's Revenue and Customs (the HMRC is the body responsible for ensuring that employers comply with the law on the National Minimum Wage) to highlight the need for more effective measures to tackle the long hours/no pay culture which new entrants face.
-BECTU will continue to work with the relevant agencies on this issue.
+However, whilst TV Wrap was instrumental in exposing poor industry practice, some employers continue to exploit new entrants.
+In October 2009 BECTU met with representatives from the then Department for Business, Innovation and Skills and Her Majesty's Revenue and Customs (the HMRC is the body responsible for ensuring that employers comply with the law on the National Minimum Wage) to highlight the need for more effective measures to tackle the long hours/no pay culture which new entrants face.

 Creative Toolkit for new entrants

-In September 2011 BECTU launched a new site for new entrants to the creative media and arts sector.
+Creative Toolkit is a site for new entrants to the creative media and arts sectors provided by BECTU.
+You'll find essential info on employment rights (including rules on the National Minimum Wage) and other issues.
 Visit the site.
-The site offers essential info on employment rights (including rules on the National Minimum Wage) and other issues.
-The site is supported by a set of Help Notes on key themes; these are also attached to this page for download.
+We've also develped a set of Help Notes on key themes; these are also attached to this page for download.
 Email Creative Toolkit.
 Follow @creativetoolkit